tissadeking/ihu_fields/README.md

 - These example queries and their corresponding structured intents with Required Fields are contained in the folder ‘use_cases_examples’ in this repository.

-- An example of an analytical intent format is found inside the folder 'analytical_intents'.
+- An example of an analytical intent format is found inside the folder 'analytical_intent'.